Newsmedianews ads

 It shrieks day and night

-And You’d think someone might come along and make it feel better.
+And you’d think someone might come along and make it feel better.

 But no one appears and I’m a little afeared